tinybike/thinker/README.md

 To run:

-    $ ./neuralnet
+    $ ./thinker -v

+The `-v` flag causes `thinker` to output to the console.
+If no flag is included, it will run silently.

 To uninstall:

     $ make clean

-By default, `neuralnet` is learning a simple XOR logic.
-This is stored as `GOAL` in `neuralnet.cpp`.
+By default, `thinker` is learning a simple XOR logic.
+This is stored as `GOAL` in `thinker.cpp`.
 You can edit this simply by changing the numbers in the `GOAL` variable, and re-compiling.
 You can also set the number of layers, and number of neurons per layer, to be any size.